sh0aibsha1kh/random-marketplace-api/README.md

-# Shopify Marketplace API
+# Random Marketplace API

-This API was built for Shopify's Developer Intern Challenge.
-It was built with Node.js and GraphQL.
+This API was built to learn and practice GraphQL.

 ## Requirements